thahnen/sonarqube-local/README.md

 - **sonarqube-ent-99.rb** for the 9.9 LTS Enterprise Edition
 - **sonarqube-dat.rb** for the latest Datacenter Edition

+Updates can be done over all installed packages with Homebrew, for this "custom" formulaes rather use take the manual approach:
+> brew upgrade {formulae name without file suffix}

 The services status can be listed with
 > brew services list

 A service can be started with
-> brew services start {formulae name without suffix}
+> brew services start {formulae name without file suffix}

 A service can be stopped with
-> brew services stop {formulae name without suffix}
+> brew services stop {formulae name without file suffix}